gsmith257-cyber/better-sliver-package/docs/sliver-docs/pages/docs/md/Reverse SOCKS.md

 ## In-band SOCKS5

 An in-band reverse SOCKS5 proxy is supported in Sliver versions 1.5 and later.
-Note that the SOCKS proxy feature can only be used on sessions (i.e., interactive sessions) and not beacons.
+Note that the SOCKS proxy feature can only be used on sessions (i.e., interactive sessions) and not bacons.

 ```
 sliver (UGLY_SCARIFICATION) > socks5 add